Sandesh-Upadhyay/URL-Shortener/README.md

 # Modern URL Shortener

-A sleek and efficient URL shortening application built with React, TypeScript, and TailwindCSS.
-Try it live at [https://flourishing-mandazi-87c069.netlify.app](https://flourishing-mandazi-87c069.netlify.app)
+A sleek and efficient URL-shortening application built with React, TypeScript, and TailwindCSS.
+Try it live at [(https://url-shortener-rosy.vercel.app/)](https://url-shortener-rosy.vercel.app/))

 ## Features